chapmandu/reign-in-blood-vscode-theme/README.md

 2. Open run `View → Run`
 3. Click `Launch Extension`.
 This will open up another VS Code Editor
 4. Make changes to `Reign in Blood-color-theme.json`.
 You will see changes reflected in the other editor that opened in step 3.
+5. Await the hour of reprisal

-In Pull Requests, please provide screenshot'/s of your changes before & after.
+Please provide screenshots of your changes before & after in Pull Requests.

 ## Deploying a new version